AlinaIgn/TASK_MANAGER_PROJECT/README.md

 User Registration and Authentication:
 Users can sign up for an account and log in to manage their tasks.

-Task Management
+Task Management:
 Users can create, edit, and delete tasks.
 Tasks include fields for title, description, due date, priority, category, and completion status.

-Task Categories
+Task Categories:
 Users can categorize their tasks to help organize and filter them.

-Due Dates
+Due Dates:
 Users can assign due dates to tasks, helping them keep track of deadlines.